zohf/8-days-theme/README.md

 ## Getting started

 To install, simply download this repo as a zip, extract, and place the 8-days-theme folder in your themes directory.
+Login to the Ghost CMS backend at `yoursite.com/ghost` with your email and password, go to settings, and select the 8 Days Theme from the dropdown.

 ## Documentation